msamancioglu/dynamic_module_inclusion/README.md

 Modules going to be imported at runtime should be placed under /magic_files folder.
 Currentlye there are two files

-To run app with loading and running selected modules/functions at runtime:
+To run applıcation and load and execute selected module at runtime:

 ```sh
 python main.py file1